Galactic magnetic fields I. Theoretical model and scaling relations: Summary and conclusions

 \section{Summary and conclusions}

 We have presented a model for the turbulence parameters and magnetic field properties of disk galaxies that takes as input various observables.
 The set of algebraic equations comprising the model can be solved semi-analytically using the source code linked in Section~\ref{sec:model}.
 Solutions depend on the galactocentric radius and represent averages over the azimuthal and vertical coordinates.
-The model rests on the assumption that the system is in a statistically steady state, and evolution with cosmological redshift is neglected.
+The model rests on the assumption that the system is in a statistically steady state, and any dependence on the cosmological redshift is neglected, so our solutions are applicable to nearby galaxies (though extending the model to include higher redshifts would be an interesting direction).
+Figure~\ref{fig:flowchart_conceptual} summarizes the structure of the model.
 A list of the quantities and parameters in the model and the equations for computing them can be found in Table~\ref{tab:params}.